staabm/staabm.github.io/draft.md

     fileName: "oss-contribs-published"
 ---

-In a recent blog post, I [looked back at 2023](https://staabm.github.io/2023/12/07/contribution-summary-2023.html) and highlighted my open source contributions.
+In a recent blog post, we had a [look back at 2023](https://staabm.github.io/2023/12/07/contribution-summary-2023.html) and my personal highlights of these open source contributions.

-To backup the message of the post, I used some contribution statistics similar to the ones shown below (excerpt):
+To back up the message of the post, I used some contribution statistics similar to the ones shown below (excerpt):

 ```
 | project                                      | merged pull requests  | addressed issues   |
 |----------------------------------------------|-----------------------|--------------------|
 | phpstan/phpstan*                             | ~106   (~188 in 2022) | 29    (83 in 2022) |